hexbatch/apple-core/v1/v1_index.md

 | Core api first planning version    | Oct 30, 2023 | Wrote out in md files each api call, method and a rough idea of expected args and behavior                                                                     |
 | Layers, extension, changes to core | Nov 20, 2023 | Semi stable plans for all layers in the first version.
 Some ideas for the core are in extensions.
 Core updated to be able to do plans in layers and extensions |

-# Future Milestones

-* (currently working on this) List all the api calls done in each layer, with at least a rough description.
-Layers can still be altered at this stage.
-Core can still have tweaks.
-* Fill in the description of all the layer api calls, and list all the core api used in those layers
-* Define input and output data structures in all the layer api
-* Write open api specs for the core
-* Write open api specs for the layers and extensions
-* Code the core
-* Code the testing and tutorial and experimental environment for the core
-* Build the layers in group order